rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Design Decisions

 TODO: remove this?
 I believe this is all described in implementation details and the protocol.

+We have used the **akka** framework to implement coordinators and participants as actors since it simplifies distributed and concurrent application development.
+Actors communicate with each other through messages using the akka API.

 We decided to use **Akka** since it proved a actor framework that could be used to avoid implementing the sending of messages.
 We created two typed of actors, coordinators and participants.
 From the tests we created we initaialize a couple of coordinators and participants (depending on the test case) and send a initalization message from one of the participants (the initiator) to the coordinators.